flynn0087/Mixed-varible-password-generator/README.md

 ## Description

 This is a password generator that can be used with different character sets and number of characters.
 It does not keep a log of the passwords.
-It is also intended to cycle if invalid response are given.
+It is also intended to cycle if invalid responses are given.

 ## Installation